dappladies/intro-to-solidity/content/intro-to-solidity/_index.md

 ---

 ### Blockchain
 A blockchain is a time-stamped series of immutable records of data that is managed by a cluster of computers, not owned by any single entity.
 Each of these blocks of data are secured and chained to each other using a cryptographic signature.

-You can think of this blockchain as a ledger, which can be shared and accessed by anyone with the appropriate permissions.
+You can think of this blockchain as a ledger, which can be shared and accessed by anyone.

 {{% note %}}
 - anyone is free to download the ledger on their computer and join the network, the transaction history is open for everyone to see

+- data are secured and chained to each other using a cryptographic signature: CALLED MINING transactions are bunched together to form a block, and computers race to solve a mathematical puzzle to verify the transactions, seal the block, and record it on their ledgers
+- the puzzle is to solve for a cryptographic hash...inputs are previous blocks, new transactions
 {{% /note %}}

 ---